Bringing Vintage Aircraft to Life since 2010

 During late 1938 de Havilland set about designing an aircraft that could be used for either reconnaissance or as a bomber.
 The concept of the aircraft was that it wouldn't require defensive armament as its speed and altitude would protect it from enemy defences.
 It was intended for this new aircraft, designation DH.98, to be built using wood and powered by a pair of Rolls-Royce Merlins.
 After submitting their design little interest was shown by the Air Ministry and the project was put on hold.

 With the Allied evacuation from Dunkirk, France a couple of months later and the upcoming Battle of Britain (10th July 1940 - 31st October 1940) requiring production to be focused on current aircraft types, in particular fighters, the DH.98 project was officially put on hold. de Havilland though told his team to keep working on the project which was officially restarted a couple of months later.
 The Mosquito would be built mainly of plywood and balsa wood.
 This made the aircraft lighter and also easier to repair any battle damage.
 Construction of the type saw each half built and fitted before both sections were put together.
-Crew would consist of a pilot and navigator sat side-by-side.

-The first of the three prototypes to fly was a Mk I, intended as an unarmed bomber, which was ready for its maiden flight to take place on the 25th November 1940.
-Flying from Hatfield with Geoffrey de Havilland Jr at the controls this first flight and further flights showed that the aircraft had enormous potential.
-With a top speed of 382 mph, thanks to a pair of 1,460-hp Rolls-Royce Merlin 21 engines, a range of over 2,000 miles and able to reach 35,000 ft.
-The following month on the 29th December 1940 the prototype was demonstrated to the Air Ministry and as a result 150 were ordered of the now nicknamed 'Wooden Wonder'.
+Normally housing a crew of two, consisting of a pilot and navigator, the first of the three prototypes to fly, intended as an unarmed bomber, was ready for its maiden flight to take place on the 25th November 1940.
+Flying from Hatfield with Geoffrey de Havilland Jr at the controls, this first flight and further flights showed that the aircraft had enormous potential.
+On the 29th December 1940 the prototype was demonstrated to the Air Ministry and as a result 150 were ordered of the now nicknamed 'Wooden Wonder'.
+The following year on the 19th February 1941 the Mosquito started to undergo trials at the Aeroplane and Armament Experimental Establishment at Boscombe Down.

-The last of the prototype variants was the fighter version which would enter service as a night fighter known as the Mosquito NF.Mk II.
-Like the Mosquito PR.Mk I and Mosquito B.Mk IV this was also powered by the 1,460-hp Rolls-Royce Merlin 21 but had a top speed of 366 mph with a range of 1,705 miles.
-Armament consisted of four 20-mm cannons and four 0.303-in machine-guns and was fitted with Mk IV Airborne Interception radar.
-It would be during January 1942 with No. 157 Squadron based at RAF Castle Camps, which had been reformed the previous month, that this variant would first be delivered to.
-Three months later saw the squadron use the Mosquito NF.Mk II for its first night operations on the 27th April 1942.
+The prototype of the Mosquito fighter made its first flight on the 15th May 1941.
+Entering service as a night fighter, fitted with Airborne Interception radar Mk IV.
+The Mosquito NF.Mk II was powered by the 1,460-hp Rolls-Royce Merlin 21 engine, giving the aircraft a top speed of 370 mph, a range of 1,705 miles and a service ceiling of 36,000 ft.
+Armament consisted of eight guns mounted in rows of four.
+The top row was four 0.303-in machine-guns whilst the bottom row was four 20mm cannons.
+It would be during January 1942 with No. 157 Squadron based at RAF Castle Camps, which had been reformed on the 13th December 1941, that the aircraft would first be delivered to.
+The squadron used the Mosquito NF.Mk II for its first night operation on the 27th April 1942.

-The most produced Mosquito variant was the FB.Mk VI which was a fighter-bomber powered by either the 1,460-hp Rolls-Royce Merlin 21 or Merlin 23 giving the aircraft a top speed of 380 mph, it had a range of 1,205 miles.
-Armament would consist of four 20mm cannons and four 0.303-in machine-guns and either four 500lb bombs or from 1944 eight rocket projectiles and two 500lb bombs.
-The prototype made its maiden flight on the 1st June 1942 and entered service the following year on the 11th May 1943 when No. 418 Squadron, Royal Canadian Air Force had their Douglas Boston Mk IIIs replaced.
+The Mosquito FB.Mk VI, which would be the most produced variant, was a fighter-bomber powered by the 1,635-hp Rolls-Royce Merlin 25 engine.
+Its top speed was 380 mph, range 1,205 miles with a service ceiling of 33,000 ft.
+Armament consisted of four 0.303-in machine-guns in the nose and four 20mm cannons.
+Bomb load was 2,000lb or rocket projectiles.
+The prototype made its maiden flight on the 1st June 1942 and entered service the following year on the 11th May 1943, when No. 418 Squadron, Royal Canadian Air Force, based at RAF Ford received their first two as they began to replace their Douglas Boston Mk IIIs.
 The Mosquito FB.Mk VI would equip over 20 squadrons serving over Europe and it would also see action in the Far East.

-It was to be a modified Mosquito FB.Mk VI, which had been strengthened and had an arrestor hook fitted, that had the distinction of becoming the first twin-engined British aircraft to land on an aircraft carrier when on the 25th March 1944 Captain Eric 'Winkle' Brown achieved the feat aboard HMS Indefatigable (R10).
+It was to be a modified Mosquito FB.Mk VI, which had been strengthened and had an arrestor hook fitted, that had the distinction of becoming the first twin-engined British aircraft to land on an aircraft carrier, when on the 25th March 1944, Captain Eric 'Winkle' Brown achieved the feat aboard HMS Indefatigable (R10).
 This in turn would lead to the Sea Mosquito.

-Due to the Mosquito's ability to perform precision strikes it was chosen for Operation Jericho.
+Due to the Mosquito's ability to perform precision strikes, it was chosen for Operation Jericho.
 Taking place on the 18th February 1944 this saw nineteen Mosquito FB.Mk VIs, comprised from Nos.
 21, 464 and 487 Squadron, escorted by fourteen Hawker Typhoons attack Amiens prison in France with the intention of releasing resistance and political prisoners by breaching the prison wall.
 Whilst the wall was breached 102 prisoners were killed, 258 escaped but most were recaptured.
 Two Typhoons and Two Mosquitos were shot down and of the six airmen four were killed in action, including Group Captain Percy Charles Pickard, and two taken prisoner of war.

 Another role that the Mosquito performed was that of a Pathfinder.
 This would see the Mosquito fly ahead of the main bomber force dropping different coloured flares over the target with the help of the Oboe targeting system.
 Other duties for the Pathfinder Mosquitos saw them carry out bombing raids and drop 'Window'.
 This was designed to mimic a bomber stream on a radar screen.
 The Mosquito Pathfinder Force helped to improve the accuracy of bombing.

-The de Havilland Mosquito continued to serve with the Royal Air Force post-war.
-The bomber variants were replaced by the English Electric Canberra during the 1950s, so it was a Mosquito PR.34A of No. 81 Squadron that would fly the last operational mission of the type.
-This occurred on the 15th December 1955, although a number of Mosquitos would serve as target tugs until 1963.
+The Mosquito continued to serve with the Royal Air Force post-war, it was a Mosquito PR.Mk 34A of No. 81 Squadron that would fly the last operational mission of the type, this occurred on the 15th December 1955.
+A number of Mosquitos would serve until the 9th May 1963, when No. 3 Civilian Anti-Aircraft Co-Operation Unit retired their single Mosquito T.Mk III and five Mosquito TT.Mk 35s.
+Bringing the Mosquito's Royal Air Force service to an end after 22 years.

 Technical Details